erizhang/octopress/source/_posts/2012-12-20-build-up-octopress-blog.md

 {% endcodeblock %}

 After that, <code>rake</code> can support <code>https</code>.
-Others, I only follow the official guideline, now you can see this post means I have successfully build up my blogs, and post blogs in office.
+Others, I only follow the official guideline, now you can see this post means I have successfully built up my blogs, and post blogs in office.

 Post blogs like programming, if you are programmer, just do it.
 Cheers!